What is dialogue?

 “Let’s not argue.”
 Maman scooped the mousse au chocolat into small crystal bowls.

 Here, a family argues about a young woman’s desire to work at the library.
-The first two lines use dialogue tags with descriptive verbs in place of “said.”
-These describe the characters well, but because this can get cumbersome quickly if overused, the next three lines use “said” to let the spoken words shine through.
-Finally, the writer drops the dialogue tags in favour of an action tag which turns the scene in a new direction.
+The first two lines use descriptive tags in place of “said.”
+These enhance our understanding of the particular character, but because this can get cumbersome quickly if overused, the next three lines use “said” to let the spoken words shine through.
+Finally, the writer drops the dialogue tags in favor of an action tag which turns the scene in a new direction.

 3. The League of Gentlewomen Witches, by India Holton